N-Ghi/Formative-1/README.md

 ### Common Issues

 **Database Connection Failed**

-- Ensure MySQL server is running
-- Verify credentials in `.env` file
-- Check if database exists: `CREATE DATABASE inventory_db;`
+- Make sure you run migrations fro the tables to be created

 **Backend Won't Start**

-- Check if port 4000 is available
+- Check if your specified port is available
 - Verify all environment variables are set
 - Run `npm install` to ensure dependencies are installed

 **Frontend Can't Connect to Backend**

-- Verify backend is running on `http://127.0.0.1:4000`
+- Verify backend is running on `http://127.0.0.1:{Your port}`
 - Check `VITE_API_URL` in frontend `.env` file
 - Clear browser cache and restart dev server

 **Authentication Issues**

 - Ensure JWT_SECRET is set in backend `.env`
 - Check token expiration settings
 - Clear browser localStorage and login again

 **Migration/Seeding Failures**

 - Verify table names match model definitions
 - Check column constraints and data types
 - Ensure database user has proper permissions